apache/shardingsphere/document/current/content/features/sharding/principle/rewrite.en.md

 The last kind of derived column happens in SQL with INSERT.
 With database auto-increment key, there is no need to fill in primary key field.
 But database auto-increment key cannot satisfy the requirement of only one primary key being in the distributed situation.
-So Sharding-Sphere provides a generation strategy for distributed auto-increment key, through derived column, enabling users to replace the current auto-increment key with a distributed one without changing existing codes invisibly.
+So ShardingSphere provides a generation strategy for distributed auto-increment key, through derived column, enabling users to replace the current auto-increment key with a distributed one without changing existing codes invisibly.
 Distributed auto-increment key generation strategy will be expounded in the following part, here we only explain the content related with SQL rewrite.
 For example, if the primary key of t_order is order_id, and the original SQL is: